jamesnghiem/Git-Clone/README.md

 Note that Branch.java and Commit.java serve to encapsulate our branch and commit nodes, which are structurally similar to trees.

 FileIO contains functions that serialize/deserialize input files.
 Repo.java is where all the action happens (code for git commands, helper methods, etc, etc)..

+I created this project in Summer 2017 as part of a Data Structures course at UC Berkeley.